ammy0107/LinkedU/README.md

 Completed Use Cases:

-Sign-in User
+Sign-in User,
-Sign up Account
+Sign up Account,
-Search for Students
+Search for Students,
-Search for Universities
+Search for Universities,
-View Detailed Posting (of a student/university)
+View Detailed Posting (of a student/university),
-Apply for Admission (which may necessitate special, additional info from students depending on the target universities) Upload Materials (including image(s) and video(s)) Schedule Appointment (with Email confirmation)
+Apply for Admission (which may necessitate special, additional info from students depending on the target universities), Upload Materials (including image(s) and video(s)),
-Request for More Information (from a student/university) Highlight (Special Showcase) University
+Schedule Appointment (with Email confirmation), Request for More Information (from a student/university), Highlight (Special Showcase) University,
-Compare Postings (of students/universities)
+Compare Postings (of students/universities),
-Show Similar Mixtapes (via YouTube Web services (see ISUYouTubeWS)) Show Map of Posting (via Web services (e.g., Google Maps)) Mark universities for showcase <== Admin only Unsubscribe from Mailing (student/university)
+Show Similar Mixtapes (via YouTube Web services (see ISUYouTubeWS)),
-Update Posting (student/university)
+Show Map of Posting (via Web services (e.g., Google Maps)), Mark universities for showcase <== Admin only, Unsubscribe from Mailing (student/university),
-Report xxx (e.g., most viewed Postings, most request-for-info on a Posting, etc.)
+Update Posting (student/university),
-Retrieve lost password
+Report xxx (e.g., most viewed Postings, most request-for-info on a Posting, etc.), Retrieve lost password